Atsushi-Koyama/chat-space/README.md

 ### Association
-- has_many :group,through: members
+- has_many :groups, through: members
-- has_many :massage
+- has_many :massages
 - has_many :members